HimesGroup/pargasite/README.md

 Contributors: Nisha Narayanan, Avantika Diwadkar, Rebecca Greenblatt, Blanca Himes

 Pollution-Associated Risk Geospatial Analysis SITE (PARGASITE) is an online web application and R package that can be used to estimate levels of pollutants in the U.S. for 1997 through 2021 at user-defined geographic locations and time ranges.
 Measures correspond to monthly and yearly raster files for PM2.5, Ozone, NO2, SO2, and CO covering the contiguous United States and Puerto Rico that were created with U.S. Environmental Protection Agency (EPA) regulatory monitor data.
 The R package allows users to obtain more customized output and work with the raster layers directly.
+The below images show an overview of the different map territories (USA - latitude/longitude, County, and MMSA) that is available on the app.

 <img width="500" alt="Screenshot 2023-04-05 at 1 35 26 AM" src="https://user-images.githubusercontent.com/89948867/229990304-355f7493-91ea-4800-9ccc-b0279ed15591.png">   <img width="500" alt="Screenshot 2023-04-05 at 1 36 20 AM" src="https://user-images.githubusercontent.com/89948867/229990486-18315ede-a52e-44e7-a62f-37df6951b748.png">